mtlynch/mtlynch.io/content/notes/nix-import-from-url/index.md

 ## Moving the Nix file to a URL

-The solution above works, but it requires me to populate the file on each of my systems.
+The solution above works, but it requires me to copy the same file on each of my Nix systems.

-I'd rather host the file at some URL, and then I can have a standard `configuration.nix` file that references the URL.
+I'd rather host the file at a publicly accessible URL, and then I can have a standard `configuration.nix` file that references the URL.

+Here's how I adjust my `configuration.nix` to pull in [my `shell.nix` file]({{<baseurl>}}/notes/nix-import-from-url/shell.nix) from a remote URL:

 ```nix
 let